The Complete List of Things to Do in Honolulu with Kids

 12. Hanauma Bay Nature Preserve

 Hanauma Bay is a popular snorkeling beach.
 In 2016, it was voted Best Beach in the United States.
 At the time of this writing, it costs $25 to enter the park.
-It’s closed on Mondays and Tuesdays.
+The park is closed on Mondays and Tuesdays.
 First-time visitors will watch a 9-minute educational video prior to entering the beach, as it’s critically important that all visitors preserve the ecosystem.
 Under the new Pilot Program, reservations are required.
-(See more info here.)

 13. Pearl Harbor

 About 10 miles away from Honolulu is the Pearl Harbor National Memorial.
 There is a memorial theater, several exhibits, a circle of remembrance, and a boat ride to the USS Arizona Memorial.
-You can reserve your tickets in advance of your visit here.
-You can also book a tour in advance here.
-We didn’t take our toddler to Pearl Harbor, but I do think older kids would learn from the experience.
+You can reserve your tickets in advance of your visit.
+You can also book a tour in advance of your visit.
+I first visited Pearl Harbor as a teenager, and it has stayed with me throughout my life.

 14. Hike Diamond Head (Le’ahi)

 The giant crater that you can see from Waikiki Beach is called Le’ahi in native Hawaiian, and is otherwise known as Diamond Head.
 You can actually hike to the top and be rewarded with excellent views of Waikiki.
 The trail is 1.6 miles long roundtrip and takes approximately two hours to complete.
 There’s a total elevation gain of 560 feet, which makes this a moderately difficult hike.
 It might be harder to hike this trail with younger kids if you’re not an experienced hiker.
-(Trail information linked here.)
 Don’t underestimate the difficulty of the trail and bring lots of water.
 I hiked this trail the last time I was in Hawaii, and I definitely felt the burn for the final set of stairs!
-As of May 12, 2022, outside visitors need to have a reservation to visit Diamond Head.
-You can read more here
+Outside visitors need to have a reservation to visit Diamond Head.

 15. Foster Botanical Garden